paularmstrong/onerepo/docs/src/content/docs/api/namespaces/builders.md

 affected?: boolean;
 ```

-When used with builder helpers, will include all of the affected workspaces based on changes within the repository.
+When used with builder helpers, will include all of the affected Workspaces based on changes within the repository.

 ##### from-ref?